BilQCT/CNCSim/README.md

     make html
 ```

 To view the generated documentation, open the `index.html` file in the `/docs/_build/html` folder.

 **Note:** If a new file is added into .rst files need to be created in the `docs` folder.
 To do that, one can create a `.rst` file in the `docs` folder and add its name into `modules.rst` file.

+# Patent Pending Notice
+This repository contains material related to our arXiv preprint arXiv:2506.04033.
+Please note that the technology described herein is subject to a pending patent (application number: 2025/007146).
+Licensed under MIT, which does not grant patent rights.

+For inquiries: cihan.okay@bilkent.edu.tr.